Finding a mediation training provider is easy, finding a good mediation training provider requires some insight.

 Choosing a neighbour and community mediation training provider

 There are many local providers and the sector is variable in terms of quality, service standards and costs.
 There are some excellent services providing great training and other courses which are very basic.
 We can provide an overview of the range of options and costs.
+Neighbour mediation training benefits most from a model of training grounded in conflict resolution and on-going community relationships.

 Choosing a SEND mediation training provider